 Like a lot of great things, Cornerstone Cellars started with a conversation between friends sharing a really great bottle of wine.
 That’s where Michael Dragutsky hatched the idea to start a winery.
 That led to the purchase of 5 tons of grapes.
 If you have 5 tons of grapes, you’re going to be making wine whether you want to or not.

 1991 saw the first production from Cornerstone Cellars, 300 cases of Howell Mountain Cabernet.
 By 1994, Cornerstone Cellars Cabernet started garnering accolades from the trade.
-Now Cornerstone produces several varietals, around 10,000 cases worth.
+Now Cornerstone produces several varietals, around 4,000 cases worth.
 Today, Cornerstone is not too big, not too small.
 We think it’s just the right size.
-Dr. Dragutsky think that when it comes to wineries, size is important: Cornerstone is still able to pay attention to everything that goes into every bottle.
+Dr. Dragutsky thinks that when it comes to wineries, size is important: Cornerstone is still able to pay attention to everything that goes into every bottle.
 That’s what has allowed us to make great wine, year in, year out, for three decades.

 At Cornerstone Cellars, we make wines to please people, not focus groups.
 Thinking about how real people experience and enjoy our wines is the job (and passion) of our winemaker, Kari Auringer.
 Over the years, Kari has built a reputation in and around California’s wine districts as a truly accomplished winemaker.
 Her creativity and craftsmanship are what make our wines unique.